Temecula Dental Implants

 Another unique feature of dental implants is that they can also be used to support a conventional denture.
 The longer the patient wears the denture, the more the jaw bone gets resorbed, or melts away.
 This is a natural process, due to the fact that the jaw bone that does not support the natural teeth, tends to atrophy and melt away.
 As the bone melts away, there is less and less stable base for the denture to attach to.
 As a result, the denture becomes wobbly and is not comfortable to wear or chew with.
 Dental implants, when placed in an appropriate functional position, can serve to “anchor down” the denture to the overlying jaw bone, improving the function, esthetic appearance, and overall patient’s quality of life.
 The downside, of course, is the fact that these are still “removable” teeth, meaning that even though they are more stable in the mouth than traditional dentures, they still have to be taken out every night to be cleaned.

 The newest advancement in the field of Dental Implantology is the invention of technique to replace failing or missing teeth often in as little as a day.
 So ask yourself these questions: Are you suffering with teeth that are failing?
 Are you tired of the daily challenges and repeat expenses associated with removable dentures?
 Do you dream of being able to eat a normal diet and smile in family photos?
-If you said yes to any of these questions, then the Bar Attachment Denture® dental implant procedure may very well be the answer for you!
+If you said yes to any of these questions, then the All-on-4® or fixed, non-removable dental bridge on implants may very well be the answer for you!

-The Bar Attachment Denture treatment concept replaces your missing teeth with a full fixed, non-removable dental bridge supported by only four dental implants.
+The All-on-4® treatment concept replaces your missing teeth with a full fixed, non-removable dental bridge supported by four to six dental implants.
 These are not dentures—they stay in your mouth the whole time, and look and function like natural teeth.
 More importantly, the procedure can be completed in just one day, including any teeth extractions that you may need, placement of dental implants, and attachment of a dental bridge to replace your teeth.

 - A full review of your medical history and any medications you may be taken